 Step 1.
 Don’t Try To Flush Away Your Disgrace

-Now in most bathrooms, there should be a plunger.
+Now that you’ve ensured a flood-free bathroom, you’re ready to unclog a toilet like a plumber.
+In most bathrooms, there should be a plunger.
 Look around the toilet or under the sink for one.
 This is your safest bet when dealing with a clogged toilet.

 Locate your new best friend, and get to work disposing of the evidence.
 You should be able to fix the problem quickly and discreetly, returning before anyone learns of your disgusting deeds.

 The trouble is, for some reason, some people don’t keep their plungers in the bathroom because they are ‘unclean’.
-If you can’t find the plunger anywhere, it might be a good idea to shoot the host a text and ask for their assistance in locating the plunger.
-They will be so impressed with your honesty, chances are they won’t mock you’¦ too much.
+If you can’t find the plunger anywhere, you’re not out of luck just yet.

 Step 3.
-Come Clean If You Can’t Unclog a Toilet
+Come Clean To The Host If You Can’t Unclog a Toilet

 Hiding your shame may seem like the best option, but trust us, people will figure it out.
 You might expect to sneak out with no one noticing, but if even one person is waiting to use the bathroom, they will know you were the culprit.